 “The measurement of dimensional relationships, as of horizontal distances, elevations, directions, and angles, on the earth’s surface especially for use in locating property boundaries, construction layout, and mapmaking.
 A land surveying professional is called a land surveyor.”

 Please don’t let anyone tell you that you don’t need a survey.
-Not an Residential Designer, or Architect, or Interior Designer, or council person, Metro Historic staff, or contractor, or neighbor, or friend.
+Not a Residential Designer, or Architect, or Interior Designer, or council person, Metro Historic staff, or contractor, or neighbor, or friend.
 More on this later.
 The only person that knows where your property lines are is GOD and the surveyor.
 Many people argue with me about this issue.

 I feel about 98% of projects need a survey, however, if you really don’t need one, I will tell you AFTER evaluating your property and project type.
-However, I typically do not work on projects without a survey because I feel it is that important to have one.
+However, I typically do not work on projects without a survey because I feel it is important to have one.